serraict/vine-floriday-adapter/work/backlog.md

 # Backlog

-## Done

-Repository is setup at <https://github.com/serraict/vine-floriday-adapter>.
-Containers are pushed to <https://ghcr.io/serraict/vine-floriday-adapter>.

 ## Doing

-* Clean up the command line interface, so that it is consistent, explorable and user friendly
-  - Review current CLI structure and document areas for improvement (Done)
-  - Propose a consistent naming convention for all commands (Done)
-  - Suggest a reorganized command structure to improve clarity and reduce duplication (Done)
-  - Draft improved help messages for all commands (Partially done)
-  - Implement basic error handling for all commands (Partially done)
-  - Update tests to reflect CLI changes (Done for unit tests)
-  - Update CLI documentation in README.md (Done)

 ## Next

 * Goal: Cleanup codebase and do the first deploy to a Serra Vine environment
-  * Finalize CLI cleanup
-    - Review and improve help messages for all commands
-    - Implement consistent error handling across all commands
-    - Ensure all unit tests pass with the new CLI structure
   * Address integration test failures
     - Review and update integration test setup
     - Ensure development environment is properly configured for integration tests